fleekxyz/fleek-xyz-docs/docs/SDK/ipns.md

 ### How to Create an IPNS Record

 To create an IPNS record using the SDK, you need to be authenticated and have a project selected.
-Follow the steps in the authentication section [here](/docs/SDK/index).
-After that, you can use the 'ipns' module to create an IPNS record.

 ```typescript
 const record = await sdk.ipns().createRecord();